junxit/us-congress-bills-112/metadata.md

 - 2012-02-08 — Placed on the Union Calendar, Calendar No. 267.
 - 2012-02-08 — Reported (Amended) by the Committee on Agriculture.
 H. Rept.
 112-343, Part II.
 - 2012-02-08 — Reported (Amended) by the Committee on Agriculture.
 H. Rept.
 112-343, Part II.
+- 2012-03-26 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2012-03-26 — Considered as unfinished business. (consideration: CR H1557-1558)
+- 2012-03-26 — Considered under suspension of the rules. (consideration: CR H1551-1553)
+- 2012-03-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2682.
+- 2012-03-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-03-26 — Mr. Garrett moved to suspend the rules and pass the bill, as amended.
+- 2012-03-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 370 - 24 (Roll no. 128). (text: CR H1551)
+- 2012-03-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 370 - 24 (Roll no. 128).(text: CR H1551)